BIRDSOpenSource/Build-A-Satellite/_obc-members/obc-guide.md

 {:toc}
 This introduction is an overview of the project, how it is organised, and how it works.

-This guide is for...A guide for project managers of a satellite team can be an invaluable resource, especially in navigating the complexities of space projects.
-Here’s a framework to get started:

-## Scope and Purpose
+## Role and Responsibilities of the OBC Team
 {:toc}

-## Key Responsibilities
+## Key Systems and Architectures
 {:toc}

-## Project Phases and Milestones
+## Software Development Lifecycle for OBC
 {:toc}

-## Systems Engineering and Technical Overview
+## Hardware Requirements and Selection
 {:toc}

-## Documentation Management
+## Communication Protocols and Data Handling
 {:toc}

-## Risk Management
+## Testing and Validation
 {:toc}

-## Regulatory and Compliance
+## Fault Management and Recovery
 {:toc}

-## Project Management Tools and Techniques
+## Documentation and Version Control
 {:toc}

-## Leadership and Team Dynamics
-{:toc}

-## Resources for Further Learning
+## Tools and Resources for OBC Teams
-{:toc}

-## Templates and Checklists
 {:toc}